jrasmusson/swift-arcade/UIKit/UITableView/InsertingCells/README.md

 New cells can be animated in by:

 - adding them to your data source
-- calculating the index path insertion point
+- calculating the index path of where you inserted them, and then
-- wrapping them in `beging` and `endUpdates`.
+- wrapping `insertRows` in begin and end updates

 ```swift